xiaolaba/Win10_install_Ubuntu/README.md

 ```
 sudo apt-get update
 ```
+do not forget to hits [Eneter]
 ![enable_win10_linux_support_6.jpg](/photos/enable_win10_linux_support_6.jpg)
 required hour depends on speed of your network

 ### Ubuntu 20.04.1 LTS, ready for the job
-caution, do not edit any of those file with Win 10 tools or folder manipulation!!
+####caution, do not edit any of those file with Win 10 tools or folder manipulation!!
 where to see those files of linux working environment, usually,
 ```
 %userprofile%\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc